What Makes Someone a Credible Witness for a Car Crash Claim?

 Some factors that can affect the credibility of a witness include:

-• Interest in the case – If the witness does have something at stake in the case or personally knows you (like a passenger), they may not see as credible.
+• Interest in the case – If the witness does have something at stake in the case or personally knows you (like a passenger), they may not see it as credible.
+Their personal connection or vested interest in the outcome could bias their testimony, leading others to question their impartiality.
+This is especially relevant in close-knit communities where relationships might influence a person’s perspective and statements about the incident.

 Factors that Can Make Testimony More Valuable